Welcome to our FAQ. If you do not find your questions asnwered, please contact us.

 I live too far away to pick up the kitten in person.
 Will you ship and what is the cost?

 We can certainly ship within the U.S, but really prefer not to ship kittens in cargo.
+This service is provided as a courtesy and subjected to weather conditions and flight availability.

 We can also work with you on alternative re-homing methods such as courier deliver or meet in between if you live within 150 miles.
 Please